CyprusCodes/xest/documentation/docs/what-is-xest-why.md

 sidebar_label: What is Xest?
 ---

-`Xest` is a light-weight Javascript API framework.
+**XEST** is a light-weight Javascript API framework.
 Allows you build web APIs in the fastest way.

 - :white_check_mark: Automatic server-client communication with WebSocket support
 - :white_check_mark: Use ExpresJS for building endpoints